F1-inspired Westports lists in Malaysia as shipping slows

 That is a key distinction for Westports and Port Klang, which face intense regional competition, including two ports belonging to the country's eighth richest man, Syed Mokhtar Al Bukhary, as well as Singapore, home to the world's second busiest port.

-The connection with Li, who owns more than a fifth of Westports through a unit of Hutchison Whampoa Ltd 0013.HK, is a competitive advantage, Gnanalingam said.
+The connection with Li, who owns more than a fifth of Westports through a unit of Hutchison Whampoa Ltd, is a competitive advantage, Gnanalingam said.

 "Li opens doors.
 His companies are involved in 50 over ports and they organise these meetings that give you access to the latest out there from engineering, IT and the business," he said.
 "You share, learn and compete with one another."